Inflammatory Bowel Disease

 - The activity of the joint problems tend to fluctuate with the activity of bowel inflammation.

-Inflammatory bowel disease should be suspected in a child with joint inflammation with one of more of the following scenarios;
+Inflammatory bowel disease should be suspected in a child with joint inflammation with one or more of the following scenarios and especially when the joint disease appears to be well controlled:

-- anaemia or high platelets, high acute phase reactants
+- Anaemia or high platelets, high acute phase reactants, hypoalbuminaemia.

-- gastrointestinal symptoms (mouth ulcers, abdominal pain, change of bowel habit)
+- Gastrointestinal symptoms (mouth / oral ulcers, abdominal pain, change of bowel habit). and apparent 'intolerance of NSAIDs'.

 The photograph below shows a swollen knee in an adolescent with Crohn's disease